PaulinaStypinska/talks-and-lectures-app/README.md

 [![Build Status](https://travis-ci.org/PaulinaStypinska/talks-and-lectures-app.svg)](https://travis-ci.org/PaulinaStypinska/talks-and-lectures-app)

 A full-stack website for all seminars, talks & lectures in London.
-[It is now hosted on Heroku.
-Click here to take a look.] (https://secure-fortress-51530.herokuapp.com/)
+[THE DEMO IS NOW HOSTED ON HEROKU.
+PLEASE CLICK HERE TO TAKE A LOOK!] (https://secure-fortress-51530.herokuapp.com/)

 Please scroll down for the code breakdown.
 You can also run it locally by following the instructions below.

 #### Few related notes and disclaimers:

 * This is an ongoing project that I want to be hosted for free at this point.
 This is why:
-    * there is limited amount of data hosted (there is a limit of rows in the free heroku postgres plan), and
+    * there is limited amount of data hosted, and
     * loading the website for the first time might be slow (the app sleeps after 30 mins of inactivity).
+Please bear with this.
-* My own CSS file is tiny so I didn't feel the need to use Sass or Less.
-My objective was to create a clean-looking website, so that the data displayed would be legible and accessible.
-I am no designer!
+    * My own CSS file is quite small so I didn't feel the need to use Sass or Less.
+My objective - at this time - was to create a clean-looking website, so that the data displayed would be legible and accessible.
 * **I have a lot of ideas for improvements and would be happy to chat.
 All comments and feedback are welcome.**

 Requirements: